ashtono7/Yune-Custom-Characters/README.md

 ## TODO

 Characters from FE engage<br>
-Make program for custom .json creation (can only use one .json for shuffler at a time)<br>
+Make program for custom .json creation (can only use one .json for shuffler at a time)
-Go back and redo old characters when I git gud